cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-2.md

 ```
 <p align="center"><img alt="Response to the last command." src="/img/tutorial/rest-api/api-handle.svg" width="640" /></p>

-## Fetching bikes by search on title
+## Fetching bikes by searching on the title

-Search is one of the most important features in a website.
+Search is one of the most important features of a website.
 It's how users discover new products without having to browse a list of hundreds or even thousands of items.
 Implementing it, however, is not so simple.

 The most popular search engines have to take a plethora of things into account: ignoring pronouns and uppercase characters, handling misspelled words, etc…

-In fact, DynamoDB comes with full support for [ElasticSearch](https://aws.amazon.com/about-aws/whats-new/2015/08/amazon-dynamodb-elasticsearch-integration/), a powerful search engine developed  used by some of the biggest applications out there.
+In fact, DynamoDB comes with full support for [ElasticSearch](https://aws.amazon.com/about-aws/whats-new/2015/08/amazon-dynamodb-elasticsearch-integration/), a powerful search engine developed and used by some of the biggest applications out there.

 But for the purposes of this tutorial, we'll stick with something more simple.
 DynamoDB also supports scans: SQL-like querying that handles many powerful [expressions](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/scan.html).